Frequently Asked Questions

 What is The Third Age Trust?

 It is the national representative body for the U3A movement in the UK.
 It underpins the work of local U3As by providing educational and administrative support to their management committees and to individual members.
-Click her to see their website
+Go to their website for more u3a.org.uk

 What does the U3A movement do?